netx-as/docs/docs/ddos/ddos-guard.md

 #### threshold pps-baseline-derived

-Coefficient which is multiplied by baseline to get the current threshold.
-Baseline based threshold computation is enabled for packet per seconds by configuring this parameter.
+A coefficient by which the baseline is multiplied to get the current threshold.
+Configuring this parameter enables baseline-based threshold computation for packets per second.

 ##### Syntax

-`pps-baseline-derived <num>>`
+`pps-baseline-derived <num>`

 ##### Example